yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 type: docs
 ---

-YugabyteDB can automatically handle failures and therefore provides [high availability](../../../architecture/core-functions/high-availability/).
+YugabyteDB provides [high availability](../../../architecture/core-functions/high-availability/) (HA) by replicating data across [fault domains](../../../architecture/docdb-replication/replication/#fault-domains).
+If a fault domain experiences a failure, an active replica is ready to take over as a new leader in a matter of seconds after the failure of the current leader and serve requests.

 This is reflected in both the recovery point objective (RPO) and recovery time objective (RTO) for YugabyteDB clusters:

 - The RPO for the tablets in a YugabyteDB cluster is 0, meaning no data is lost in the failover to another fault domain.
 - The RTO is 3 seconds, which is the time window for completing the failover and becoming operational out of the remaining fault domains.

 This tutorial demonstrates how YugabyteDB can continue to do reads and writes even in case of node failures.
 You create YSQL tables with a replication factor (RF) of 3, which allows a [fault tolerance](../../../architecture/docdb-replication/replication/#fault-tolerance) of 1.
-This means the cluster remains available for both reads and writes even if a fault domain (in this case a node) fails.
-However, if another node were to fail (bringing the number of failures to two), writes become unavailable on the cluster to preserve data consistency.
+This means the cluster remains available for both reads and writes even if a fault domain fails.
+However, if another were to fail (bringing the number of failures to two), writes become unavailable on the cluster to preserve data consistency.

-The tutorial uses the YB Workload Simulator application, which uses the YugabyteDB JDBC [Smart Driver](../../../drivers-orms/smart-drivers/) configured with topology-aware connection load balancing.
-The driver automatically balances application connections across the nodes in a cluster, and re-balances connections when a zone fails.
+The tutorial uses the YB Workload Simulator application, which is built with the YugabyteDB JDBC [Smart Driver](../../../drivers-orms/smart-drivers/) configured with topology-aware connection load balancing.
+The driver automatically balances application connections across the nodes in a cluster, and re-balances connections when a node fails.

 {{< note title="Setup" >}}